-A. Reviewers External to the University (start this section on a new page)
+A. Reviewers External to the University Provided by the Department Head

-- A.1 List of all external reviewers solicited for an evaluation and brief background information - A.2 Letter to external reviewer
+- A. 1 List of all external reviewers solicited for an evaluation and brief background information

+- A. 2 Sample letter to external reviewers

+- A. 3 Signed External Letters as submitted

-B. SUPPLEMENTAL LETTERS (optional)
+A. SUPPLEMENTAL LETTERS (optional)